shreyasirc/AI-Entrepre-Neural/README.md

 of approximately 2 years to 14 years, with majority of the pictures between ages 2 years to 8 years.
 The gender ratio in Autistic class is 3:1 (Male: Female) and in Non Autistic it’s close to 1:1 (which are close to their respective populations).
 The ratio of white children to children of color is 10:1

+## OpenVino Inference

+OpenVino Inference Model Optimizer of OpenVino Toolkit produces an Intermediate Representation (IR) of the network, which can be read, loaded, and inferred with the Inference Engine.

+Model Optimizer is a cross platform command line tool that facilitates the transition between the training and deployment environment, and adjusts deep learning models for optimal execution on end point target devices.

+We have used OpenVino in Google Colab.
+There was a significant improvement of inference time when we used OpenVino

+Total time required for inferencing ,without using OpenVino : 61.770 s Total time required for inferencing ,by using OpenVino : 45.764 s

+Hence, time taken for a single image after inference using OpenVino is 0.152 s0

 # Softwares and tools used

 1. Google Colab